s2310455014/vue-event-inviter/README.md

 ### Event Details:

 - Managing Invitees: Access the details of a created event to efficiently handle invitee management.
-  - Add invitees by clicking on a contact card.
+  - Add invitees by dragging the desired contact card to the "Your invitees" area.
   - Remove invitees by clicking on the bin icon.
 - Sending Invitations: Once invitees are confirmed, initiate the invitation process by clicking on the "Send invitation to new invitees" button.
 Invitees will receive notifications via WhatsApp, ensuring effective communication.